canonical/netplan.io/examples.md

 ## Configuration

-Users should save configuration files under `/etc/netplan/` with a .yaml extension (e.g. `/etc/netplan/config.yaml`).

-Then run `sudo netplan apply` and the configuration is parsed, written, and applied to the system.
-Since the file is written to disk the the configuration will persist between reboots.
+To configure netplan, save configuration files under `/etc/netplan/` with a `.yaml` extension (e.g. `/etc/netplan/config.yaml`), then run `sudo netplan apply`.
+This command parses and applies the configuration to the system.
+Configuration written to disk under `/etc/netplan/` will persist between reboots.

 ## DHCP and static addressing